MusingsAboutGod page 1 2 3 4 5 6 7 8 9 10 11 12

 But, let's just “walk that all of the way home”.
 Shall we ?

 Was he a good Carpenter ?
-No, he was a great Carpenter !!
+No, he was not, he was a great Carpenter !!
 And so were his brothers.
 In fact, it is no small stretch to realize that Jesus ran a very successful family business.
 In fact, he was well-known throughout the region as a carpenter. (mark 6:3 [Nazareth] john 6:42 [Capernaum]) And He, being the one who's previous job was designing and producing the whole stinking Universe, taught his brothers wonderful, efficient, and new-to-the-industry techniques of production efficiencies, quality-control, tools, design etc. etc. And it should be noted that the Greek word translated “Carpenter” tekton [Strong's G5045] really means 'artisan' or 'craftsman' (think 'technician').
 He was not just an Oxen-yoke maker !!
 A tektonician could be skilled in the use of many different materials; stone, textiles (fabrics), wood, leather, metal, etc. and could manufacture items from as small as children's toys to complete houses/business-buildings.
 Translating the word tekton as 'carpenter' is like saying “the place to buy socks” instead of “Department Store”.
 Not technically wrong, but.....
 Please too, consider this; Jesus LOVED managing and producing big complex beautiful projects !! and cared about production-efficiencies and quality, As he had done, and loved doing, for Billions of years before he came to earth !!

 He was a very successful, good, and wealthy (but not materialistic) businessman !
 And he made sure his (Joseph's) family was well cared-for !
 Including his Sister's wedding.